fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 This video will give you a clear explanation of Death in Islam and what would happen.
 I love this series provided by Sheikh Bilal Asad.
 (Start at 19:50)

-People who die end up in the Barzak.
-It is the world of souls where they wait for their resurrection and the Final Judjement.

 After a person is buries, two angels come to the died person and ask questions.
 Munkar and Nakir (منكر ونكير) (English translation: "The Denied and The Denier") are angels who test the faith of the dead in their graves.
 The questioning will begin when the funeral and burial is over.
 Nakir and Munkar prop the deceased soul upright in the grave and ask three questions:

 1. Who is your Lord?